J&J Medical Connect

 • The company cannot recommend any practices, procedures, or usage of IMAAVY that deviate from the approved labeling.

-• By interfering with the binding of IgG to FcRn, IMAAVY increases the lysosomal degradation of IgG, which reduces serum levels of total IgG and pathogenic IgG autoantibodies that cause myasthenia gravis (MG).
+• By interfering with the binding of IgG to FcRn, IMAAVY increases lysosomal degradation of IgG, which reduces serum levels of the total IgG and pathogenic IgG autoantibodies that cause myasthenia gravis.

-• EPIC (NCT07217587) is an ongoing phase 3b, multicenter, randomized, open-label, active-controlled interventional study with a parallel-group design, including treatment switching in adults with generalized myasthenia gravis (gMG), that will evaluate the efficacy of IMAAVY vs efgartigimod in patients initiating FcRn-targeted therapy.
-The study will also assess the efficacy and safety of IMAAVY in patients switching from efgartigimod to IMAAVY.4
+• EPIC (NCT07217587) is an ongoing, phase 3b, multicenter, randomized, open-label, active-controlled, interventional study with a parallel-group design (including treatment switching) that is evaluating the efficacy of IMAAVY vs efgartigimod in adult patients with generalized myasthenia gravis (gMG) initiated on FcRn-targeted therapy.
+The study will also assess the efficacy and safety of IMAAVY in patients who switched from efgartigimod to IMAAVY.4

 CLINICAL DATA